tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 There are three operatores in total: the `&&` operator (AND operator), the `||` operator (OR operator), and the `!` operator (negation operator).

 <h5>3.3.5: Operators for working with bits</h5>

+Bitwise operations enable you to work with sigle bits of values.